Automatic Data Processing, Inc. ADP

 Primary demands

-- Elect three new directors to the ADP board (William Ackman, Veronica Hagen, V. Paul Unruh)
+- Elect Pershing's three nominees (William Ackman, Veronica Hagen, V. Paul Unruh) to the ADP board

-- Form a Board Committee to oversee a transformation plan
+- Form a board committee to oversee an operational transformation plan

-- Redesign management incentives and compensation to align with transformation objectives
+- Redesign management incentives and compensation to align with long-term value

-- Accelerate investments in best-in-class enterprise HCM product and back-end systems
+- Accelerate investment in product and back-end technology; sunset legacy COBOL/PeopleSoft systems

-- Improve sub-segment disclosure (revenue, clients, retention, bookings, profitability by segment)
+- Restore sub-segment disclosure (revenue, retention, profitability by SMB/Mid-Market/Enterprise/International)

 KPIs cited